JiggyDevs/twikkl-app/README.md

 npx expo start
 ```

-NOTE: If you're looking to contribute, then you'll have to **fork** the repo then send your Pull request(s) (check the GitHub ["Creating a pull request from a fork" guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)).
+NOTE:
+If you're looking to contribute please check [contributing section](#contributing) below 👇.

-## Styling
+### Styling
-The styling integration must follow the design prototype, which is currently exposed as few images under [/docs/design-images](/) folder.
+The styling integration must follow the design prototype, which is currently exposed as few images under [/docs](https://github.com/JiggyDevs/twikkl-app/tree/set-guidelines-and-docs/docs/design-imgs) folder.

 We are actually working on a way to provide full design sources to you via one click 😉.

-Also, notice the theme setup under [`/configs/theme.ts`](/), this configuration is made following [React Native Paper theming guide](https://callstack.github.io/react-native-paper/docs/guides/theming/).
+Also, notice the theme setup in [theme.ts](/https://github.com/JiggyDevs/twikkl-app/blob/set-guidelines-and-docs/src/configs/theme.ts) file, this configuration is made following [React Native Paper theming guide](https://callstack.github.io/react-native-paper/docs/guides/theming/).

 Finally, as for the icons, we use [IcoMoon](https://icomoon.io/) tool to generate our own icon-set.

+## Contributing
+Please see the [contributing](CONTRIBUTING.md) guide for detailed instructions on how to get started with us.
+We accept any sort of help
+that can make this project better, even a word like "Good luck!" 😍.